This handout tells you how to prepare for placement of an Aspira Drainage Catheter. This procedure is done in the Interventional Radiology Department.

 What is an Aspira Drainage Catheter?

-This catheter is a soft silicone tube with many holes on one end which is placed where fluid collects in your peritoneal cavity (belly) or pleura (lungs).
-It allows the fluid to drain out of your body and into a drainage bag which will help to relieve symptoms of shortness of breath, cough, and stomach ache.
+This catheter is a soft silicone tube with many holes on one end which is placed where fluid collects in your belly or lungs.
+This tube allows the fluid to drain out of your body and into a drainage bag.
 A valve at the end of the catheter stops fluid from leaking out and stops air from getting in when you are not using it.
-A portion of the catheter is tunneled under your skin to cut the risk of infection.
-This drain allows you to remove the fluid at home instead of coming into the hospital for paracentesis (take out fluid from the belly) or thoracentesis (take out fluid from the lung).
+A portion of the catheter is tunneled under your skin to reduce the risk of infection.
+This drain allows you to remove the fluid at home instead of coming into the hospital to have fluid taken out of the belly or lungs.

 If you are taking any type of blood thinner (such as aspirin or Coumadin), you may be told to stop taking them before the catheter is placed.

-If there is a chance you may be pregnant, please tell your doctor.
+Tell your doctor if there is a chance you may be pregnant.

 Infection (watch for fever, redness, and oozing at your tube site)